Medically reviewed by Drugs.com. Last updated on Aug 1, 2021.

 How Supplied/Storage and Handling

-Spironolactone Tablets USP, 25 mg are white to off-white, round, biconvex, film-coated tablets debossed with '660' on one side and plain on the other side and are supplied as follows:
+Spironolactone Tablets USP, 25 mg are white to almost white, round shaped, flat beveled edge, uncoated tablet debossed with "SPIT" on one side and "25" on the other side, supplied as:

 Patient Counseling Information